 In an exciting ball game down at the park, the tyke champs for the second year in a row were crowned.
 A very successful year and a lot of fun was had by the whole team and parents.
-Each boy always gave 100% everytime and the results were an undefeated year once again.
+Each boy always gave 100% everytime and the results were an undefeated year

 Thanks to manager Ron Harrison, to our ever on-time scorekeeper Elaine McCarthy, to Jimmy, Wayne and Bill who oftened helped us and to all the parents that sat on the lawn chairs and encouraged the boys and rooted them onto victory.
 Also to Minor Baseball who I feel was sometimes unjustly criticized during the season.
 Like the boys that play the game the executive also are there for fun and learning.
 Mainly the above boys are to be congratulated for a very successful year.
 That made my job easier.
-Coach Bill Bellaire pany and their exciting production of the theatre for children classic, Snow White children classic, Snow White and the Seven Dwarfs, is Auditorium on Saturday, December 27 and Sunday, December 28.
+Coach Bill Bellaire pany and their exciting of the school and give the production of the theatre for children a creative and children classic, Snow White colourful introduction to the colourful introduction to the colourful introduction of the colourful introduction. children classic, Snow White and the Seven Dwarfs, is returning to the Cleary Auditorium on Saturday, December 27 and Sunday, December 28.

 Thousands of school children have laughed, clapped and sang along with this very special troupe of players.
-The Actor's Trunk Company was founded in Windsor twelve years ago by Dr. Sue A. Martin, Director of the School of Dramatic Art, University of Windsor in University of Windson order to provide work opportunities for graduates DEC.
-19, 1986 EFP. the public are: Cleary Auditorium, 201 Riverside magic of theatre.
+The Actor's Trunk Company was founded in Windsor trunk progressions and the Progression of the Progre twelve years ago by Dr. Sue A. Martin, Director of the School of Dramatic Art, University of Windsor in University of Williams wicked queen.

+order to provide work wicked queen.

+opportunities for graduates

+DEC.
+19, 1986 EFF. the public are: Cleary

+Auditorium, 201 Riverside

+magic of theatre.
 Thi production is directed by University of Windsor grad uate, Stephen Coopman.